aliseyedi01/Django-Todo-Api/README.md

 - **Authentication Endpoints:**
   - User authentication for secure access using JWT (JSON Web Token).
-  - Specify any additional details about authentication-related features

 - **Swagger / Redoc Integration:**
   - Integrated Swagger and Redoc for enhanced API documentation.
-  - Provide details about how Swagger and Redoc are used in your project, such as endpoint documentation and testing

 ## Technologies Used